• HOME

 What ingredients are in milk paint?

-The main ingredients in milk paint consist of milk protein, lime (calcium carbonate), pigments, and borax as a preservative but Miss Mustard Seed's milk paint has natural ingredients of milk protein, chalk, clay, limestone, and natural pigments.
+The main ingredients in milk paint consist of milk protein, lime (calcium carbonate), pigments (pigment powders), and borax as a preservative but Miss Mustard Seed's milk paint has natural ingredients of milk protein, chalk, clay, limestone, and natural pigments.
 Her paint is true natural paint and has a very long shelf life because it comes in powder form.
 Milk paints are generally non-toxic but check your ingredients just in case.

 What is easier to use milk paint or chalk paint?